Ray Zellars

-Raymond Mark Zellars (born March 25, 1973) is an American former professional football player who spent his entire career as a fullback for the New Orleans Saints of the National Football League (NFL) from 1995 to 1998.
-He played college football for the Notre Dame Fighting Irish and was selected in the second round of the 1995 NFL draft.
+Raymond Mark Zellars (born March 25, 1973) is an American former professional football player who was a fullback in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish and was selected by the New Orleans Saints in the second round of the 1995 NFL draft with the 44th overall pick.
+Zellars played for the Saints from 1995 to 1998, appearing in 48 regular-season games with 1,351 rushing yards and 11 touchdowns.